-We currently manage 14 shared houses, the majority of which are for people have been refused asylum with the remaining offering accommodation to refugees.
-Houses are allocated for men or women.
+We currently manage 19 shared houses, 10 of which are for people have been refused asylum with the remaining offering accommodation to refugees.
 Sadly we cannot usually accommodate family groups.
-Boaz leases houses, free of charge or at low cost, from various sources, which over the years have included individual supporters, Green Pastures and the Diocese of Manchester.
+Boaz leases houses, free of charge or at low cost, from various sources, which over the years have included individual supporters, a local housing association, Green Pastures and the Diocese of Manchester.

-To make a referral to the Boaz Trust for space in our hosting or shared houses please complete the online referral form by clicking the link below:
+To make a referral to the Boaz Trust for space in our hosting scheme or shared houses please complete the online referral form by clicking the link below: